LSSTDESC/nz_data_challenge/docs/index.rst

 well they perform on the various tasks.
 Readiness will be evaluated on a few different fronts: 1) Does the algorithm meet performance requirements?
 2) Is it robust, flexible, and relatively easy to use on different datasets?
-3) Is it scalable up to the scales we will need to use it at?
+3) Is it scalable to the scales we will need?

-This document and the associated web pages describe the data being provided to participants, the tasks they will be asked to perform, the expected format for submission and the metrics by which the algorithm readiness will be evaluated.
+This document and the associated web pages describe the data being provided to participants, the tasks they will be asked to perform, the expected format for submissions, and the metrics by which algorithm readiness will be evaluated.

 Scope and Timeline
 ------------------